mlc-ai/blog/_posts/2024-04-20--GPU-Accelerated-LLM-on-Orange-Pi.md

 ---
 layout: post
 title:  "GPU-Accelerated LLM on a $100 Orange Pi"
-date:   2023-08-09 09:30:00 -0400
+date:   2024-04-20 09:30:00 -0400
 author:   MLC Community
 notitle: true
 ---

 ## TL;DR

 This post shows GPU-accelerated LLM running smoothly on an embedded device at a reasonable speed.
-More specifically, on a \$100 Orange Pi 5 with Mali GPU, we achieve 2.5 tok/sec for Llama2-7b and 5 tok/sec for RedPajama-3b through Machine Learning Compilation (MLC) techniques.
+More specifically, on a \$100 Orange Pi 5 with Mali GPU, we achieve 2.3 tok/ser for Llama3-8b, 2.5 tok/sec for Llama2-7b and 5 tok/sec for RedPajama-3b through Machine Learning Compilation (MLC) techniques.
 Additionally, we are able to run a Llama-2 13b model at 1.5 tok/sec on a 16GB version of the Orange Pi 5+ under $150.

 <p align="center">
   <img src="/img/orange-pi/orange-pi.png" width="90%">